Frontier FiberOptic vs. Spectrum

 Spectrum Type of Service: Cable

-Frontier FiOS was one of the top scorers for monthly bill satisfaction in this year’s customer survey.
-It doesn’t offer a very powerful DVR—but because of its solid channel count, massive discounts on bundles, and two-year price lock (something nearly unheard of in the TV provider industry), you’ll be getting your money’s worth with Frontier FiOS.
+Frontier FiberOptic was one of the top scorers for monthly bill satisfaction in this year’s customer survey.
+It doesn’t offer a very powerful DVR—but because of its solid channel count, massive discounts on bundles, and two-year price lock (something nearly unheard of in the TV provider industry), you’ll be getting your money’s worth with Frontier FiberOptic.

 Spectrum Price: $64.99–$104.99 per month